Connie Britton Speaks Out About Huge ‘Nashville’ Decision That Shocked Fans

-The fans of Nashville were totally shocked tonight as they saw the show make the decision to kill off Rayna James, played by Connie Britton.
+The fans of Nashville were totally shocked tonight as they saw the show make the decision to kill off Rayna James.
 ABC actually canceled Nashville and CMT brought it back.
-Fans were happy that the main characters came over and stuck it out, but now the show has done something that shocked everyone.
+Everyone was happy that the main characters came over and stuck it out, but now the show has done something that shocked everyone.
 After a bad wreck last week, Nashville made the choice to kill off Rayna tonight, but it sounds like Connie Britton actually made this choice herself.
 TV Line shared that Connie is speaking out about why she was ready to move on from the show.

 ICYMI: Is this the end of the road for Connie Britton on #Nashville? https://t.co/v7Ez46fz8P pic.twitter.com/t6RkaUB3Qg